 A sonic boom opened his eyes.
 The bird zipped so close it caught Jay in its exhaust.
 Jay coughed and choked on the frozen fog.
-Through panic, Jay noted how lucky he’d be to die cold in a desert; anyone else would die of heatstroke or thirst, but he’d shatter on the Mountain like ice.
+Through panic, Jay noted how lucky he’d be to die cold in a scorching desert.
+Anyone else would die of heatstroke or thirst, but he’d shatter on the red mountain like ice.
 An interesting first!

 His tumbling stabilized.
-The Mountain’s surface seemed smooth from afar, but now Jay saw a thousand tiny caves, like pores.
+The red mountain’s surface seemed smooth from afar, but now Jay saw a thousand tiny caves like pores.

 The bird landed in a foggy cloud.
-As Jay fell the final forty feet he felt the fog trail thicken; the exhaust compressed beneath him like cream.
-The cold mist rest him on the Mountain.
+As Jay fell the final forty feet, he felt the fog compress beneath him like cream.
+The cold mist rest him on the mountainside.

 Before Jay could catch his breath, the bird snared his waist with a tentacle.
 “I am the Heart of the Mountain!”
 It lifted Jay to show him the caves pockmarking the mountainside.
 “Today you attain Zephyrhood!”

 It tried to cram Jay into a cave.
 Jay braced his limbs against the hole’s rocky mouth.
 “No!
 Stop!
 Please!”

 “The Chain is pulled and the Wheel spins!” repeated the Heart of the Mountain.
 It mushed Jay against another hole.
 “Your arrival was fated!
 Enter!”

 The caves were so dark Jay could not guess how deep they ran.
 He beat the tentacle with his fist.
 “Let me go!
 Why am I destined?
 What did I do?”